stargate-bukkit/Stargate-Bukkit/README.md

 ## Building a gate:

-This is the default gate configuration.
-See the Custom Gate Layout section on how to change this.
+There are currently three default gate configurations.
+They all use the same structure as a standard nether portal.
+One gate is using obsidian blocks, one is using end bricks and the last uses sea lanterns.
+Only the sea lantern one can be used underwater.
+You must put a sign on one of the blocks in the middle of the layout to activate the portal (see next section).
+See the Custom Gate Layout section to learn how to add custom gates.

 ```
     OO
-   O  O - These are Obsidian blocks.
+   O  O - These are Obsidian blocks, End bricks or Sea Lanterns.
 You need 10.
-   O  O - Place a sign on either of these two blocks of Obsidian.
+   O  O - Place a sign on either of these two middle blocks.
    O  O
     OO
 ```